myskilltop/counter-strike_info/tournaments/2025/MySkill Pro League Season 3.md

 * **Online:** Open Qualifiers, Group Stage, Playoffs
 * **LAN Finals:** Kazakhstan, **Almaty, Baluan Sholak Sports Palace**
 * **Visa region:** Kazakhstan (KZ).
 To participate in the LAN Finals in Almaty, you must have the right to enter Kazakhstan on the specified dates.
+* **Travel Support is limited to 1,500 USD per team** and will be issued together with the prize money in accordance with the tournament regulations.
+* **Accommodation is provided** in hotel rooms for 5 people, and airport transfers (from the airport to the hotel and back, as well as to and from practice facilities) are also covered by the league.

 ---